Swaledale sheep

 Swaledale is a breed of domestic sheep named after the Yorkshire valley of Swaledale in England.
-They are found throughout the more mountainous areas of Great Britain, but particularly in the Yorkshire Dales, County Durham, and around the pennine fells of Cumbria.
+They are found throughout the more mountainous areas of Great Britain, but particularly in the Yorkshire Dales, County Durham, and around the Pennine fells of Cumbria.

 Swaledales are noted for their off-white wool, curled horns and white around their nose and eyes.
 They are used for the production of lamb/mutton, the North of England Mule sheep, and as Pedigree breeding stock.
 Together with the Rough Fell, Herdwick, and Dalesbred sheep, they are one of the four variations associated with the English Lake District.

 Breed characteristics

-Well suited to the exposed regions in which they predominantly live, the Swaledales are very hardy, thick coated, able bodied, and bold.
+Well suited to the exposed regions in which they predominantly live, the Swaledales are very hardy, able-bodied, and bold.
 The ewes make excellent mothers and are known for being able to rear lambs well, even in adverse conditions.
 They are of a medium build, with black faces marked with bright white around the nose and eyes.
 Males and females both grow curled horns; however, the male's horns are much larger.
 Their coats are thick and very coarse, and are considered a uniform white or off-white colour.
 The wool they produce, although durable, resilient and usable for a number of applications, is worth very little, with the British Wool Marketing Board paying approximately 40 pence per kilo of wool.
 The marketed fleece and fibre may contain kemp that is not white, so some yarns and prepared fibres from the Swaledale are grey.
 The sheep are also known for their tender and good-flavoured lamb and mutton.